Website Manager

 • The name and phone number of the person reporting the incident.

-If any league office reporting is required, the Safety Officer shall be responsible to ensure process is completed in a
+If any league office reporting is required, the Safety Officer shall be responsible to ensure the process is completed in a timely manner.

 7. Expectations